axodotdev/cargo-dist/book/src/ci/customizing.md

 github-build-setup = "../build-setup.yml"
 ```

-An then include in the root of your repository a file named `.github/build-setup.yml` containing the
+And then include in the root of your repository a file named `.github/build-setup.yml` containing the
 following.

 ```yml